Introduction Summary of Recording of Dr. Harry Padgett (Please Read First then start the Player at the bottom when you have read the Summary, first):

 Dr. Padgett also said the reason for his recommendation was because the parent 'thought he was alright' and refused to explain what he meant and said that he himself wasn't alright and that everyone could use psychological help including himself.
 Dr. Padgett even became profound and called the parent a "turd" and continued to make no sense in his reasoning nor would he give the parent any understandable answer to how he came up with depressive disorder, obsessive compulsive disorder, anxiety disorder, or mania.
 One of his final reasoning's for his recommendations was that "Because you think you have it all together.
 Nobody has it all together."
 Dr. Padgett later contradicted that statement with "Well then maybe you do have it all together."
 "Then you don't need me then."

 As a result of this horribly incompetent evaluation followed by continued grossly incompetent communication with Dr. Harry Padgett, another psychological evaluation was conducted by a different licensed psychologist who found none of these "disorders" that Dr. Harry Padgett claimed.
-Dr. Harry Padgett was reported to the NC Psychology Board and after their investigation, he was forced to surrender his license to practice.
+Inv.
+Jon Scott reported Dr. Harry Padgett to the NC Psychology Board and after their investigation, he was forced to surrender his license to practice.
+See the image below of the letter that Inv.
+Jon Scott received from the NC Psychology Board.